ZakiaTisha/Finite-Element-Method-for-the-heat-equation/README.md

-# Finite-Element-Method-for-the-heat-equation
+# Solving Wave Equation Using Scientific Computing
-In this project, We solved the heat equation for  Finite Element Method
+In this project, We used laplace.py and iteration.py operations for solving the heat equation